icon icon

 • Urinate whenever you feel the urge to, and avoid holding in urine for too long.

-The right treatment for urinary retention will depend on the diagnosed cause.
+The right urine retention treatment will depend on the diagnosed cause.
 Some treatments your doctor might recommend include:

 • Antibiotics in cases of UTIs